Frequently asked questions

 Dk, or oxygen permeability, is the rate that oxygen can flow through a contact lens material.
 Dk/t or oxygen transmissibility, determines how much oxygen gets through a lens of a particular thickness.

-Johnson & Johnson Vision does not use PFAS ingredients in our ACUVUE® soft contact lenses.
+Johnson & Johnson does not use PFAS ingredients in our ACUVUE® soft contact lenses.

 Eye Health